Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

 How Many Days Per Week Should I Be Running?

-I also recommend adding in 1 cross training session per week.
+Ideally, you should be running four days per week.
+I also recommend adding in one cross-training session per week.

-If your schedule gets hectic or you feel you need a break, I’d recommend dropping one of the easy short runs.
+If your schedule gets hectic or you need a break, I’d recommend dropping one of the easy short runs.

 How Should I Do My Long, Slow Runs?

-Most people get these in at the weekend, as it’s when they have the most time available.
+Most people get these in on the weekend, as it’s when they have the most time available.

-I also find them to be a nice opportunity to run somewhere new – I sometimes hit the trails and explore a new area in order to avoid getting bored during my long runs.
+I also find them to be an excellent opportunity to run somewhere new.
+I sometimes hit the trails and explore a new area to avoid getting bored during my long runs.

-Consider doing a tune-up race as race day approaches in order to iron out your racing strategies!
+Also, consider doing a tune-up race as race day approaches to iron out your racing strategies!

 How Long Should My Longest Long Run Be?

-All of my training plans max out at between 20 and 22 miles.
+All of my training plans max out at between 20 and 22 miles for the peak week long distance run.

 Should I Be Worried About My Running Speed?